eriicafes/hollywood-di/README.md

 📦 Typesafe Dependency Injection for typescript with zero decorators.

-Hollywood is desgined to be simple.
+Hollywood is designed to be simple.
 A class / factory function determines its dependencies and it can only be resolved by a container if that container holds all it's required dependencies.

 As long as this requirement is met, the container will take control of creating the instance.
 Dependencies are statically checked with typescript at compile time.